MTD for VAT returns simplified with 50% off for 3 months on Sage Accounting

 • Expenses claimed against your earnings or reductions of your employer’s calculation of your benefits like receipts, credit card statements, mileage details, purchase records

-To effectively keep track of key information in preparation of your Self Assessment, you can use tools like Sage Accounting to centralise, digitise, and automate the capture of important data so that it’s easier and clearer to fill out your tax return.
+To effectively keep track of key information in preparation of your Self Assessment, you can use software like Sage Accounting to centralise, digitise, and automate the capture of important data so that it’s easier and clearer to fill out your tax return.

 With software like Sage Accounting, you can better prepare for your Self Assessment tax return, whether you do it yourself or work with an accountant.
 All the information you need to declare is kept accurate, compliant, and digitised in one place.
 You can also use Sage Accounting to work more collaboratively with your accountant, sharing real-time information in a secure way – and you can use clear financial information to plan your tax year together.

 Sage Accounting helps you capture, categorise, and automate data for your Self Assessment tax return in one place.
-Get ready for the April 2024 deadline today by keeping digital records and optimising your self-employment income with Sage Accounting.
+Get ready for the 31 January 2024 deadline today by keeping digital records and optimising your self-employment income with Sage Accounting.

 • Stay compliant and get total peace of mind that your tax return data is accurate